wozo/Leaflet-Maps-Marker/readme.txt

 Initial release - see http://www.mapsmarker.com/v1.0 for more details

 == Changelog ==
-= v1.6 - xx.02.2012 =
+= v1.6 - 14.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.6)
 * NEW: added support for Cloudmade maps with styles as basemaps
-* UPDATE from leaflet 0.3 beta to 0.3 stable [changelog](https://github.com/CloudMade/Leaflet/blob/master/CHANGELOG.md)
+* UPDATE from leaflet 0.3 beta to 0.3.1 stable [changelog](https://github.com/CloudMade/Leaflet/blob/master/CHANGELOG.md)
+* BUGFIX: markers did not show up in Wikitude World Browser due to a bug with different provider name
 * BUGFIX: lat/lon values for layer and marker maps were rounded on some installations
 * CHANGED: added updated Japanes translation (thanks to Shu Higashi, @higa4)